Maqsiu/Design-Pattern-Simulator/README.md

 # Design-Pattern-Simulator
-The program simulates pendulum motion using numerical methods, calculates results at each time step, and displays them in a graphical interface or saves them to a text file.
+This program simulates the motion of a pendulum using numerical methods.
+It integrates the equations of motion using a specified solver method, such as the Euler method.
+The program takes initial conditions such as the final time, initial angle, and initial angular velocity.
+Results are computed at each time step and can be displayed in a graphical interface or written to a text file.
+Observers are notified about each step, allowing real-time updates of the system's state.